-Insurance companies know how to protect their clients’ homes, cars, and businesses— but protecting the personal information of those customers is a bit harder to assure.
+Insurance companies know how to protect their clients’ homes, cars, and businesses.
+But watching those customers’ personal information is a bit harder to assure.

-While the insurance industry focuses on risk-based analyses for its own underwriting programs, firms also need to apply those same risk management processes to securing customer information.
+While the insurance industry focuses on risk-based analyses for its underwriting programs, firms must also apply those same risk management processes to securing customer information.

 What Kinds of Protected Data Do Insurance Professionals Collect?

-According to a recent study from the NAIC, the core risks facing an insurance company are, “underwriting, credit, market, operational, liquidity risks, etc.” The study also lists the types of data that must be protected via risk management, and classifies such data as “nonpublic” information.
+According to a recent study from the NAIC, the core risks facing an insurance company are “underwriting, credit, market, operational, liquidity risks, etc.” The study also lists the data types that must be protected via risk management and classifies such data as “nonpublic” information.

 Types of Protected Data